James M. Clark

 Excavating a fossil turtle from the Shishugou Formation, China; former PhD student J. Choiniere at bottom.

 My field work has spanned four continents and resulted in the discovery of numerous new species of tetrapods (see below).
-While I was a college freshman George Callison and I discovered the small vertebrate beds of the Fruita Paleontological Area in the Late Jurassic of Colorado, which continue to produce amazing fossils such as the aardvark-like primitive mammal Fruitafossor.
+While I was a college first year at George Callison and I discovered the small vertebrate beds of the Fruita Paleontological Area in the Late Jurassic of Colorado, which continue to produce amazing fossils such as the aardvark-like primitive mammal Fruitafossor.
 During my graduate studies I spearheaded field work in the Early Jurassic of Arizona with David Fastovsky and Kevin Padian and discovered a rich Middle Jurassic fossil site in northeastern Mexico, where I collaborated with Rene Hernandez, Victor Hugo Reynoso and Marisol Montellano.
 As a member and co-organizer of the American Museum of Natural History-Mongolian Academy of Sciences expeditions to the Gobi Desert of Mongolia from 1991-2002 with Mike Novacek, Malcolm McKenna, and Mark Norell, I worked with Norell on many of the theropod dinosaurs we discovered, including embryos and nesting adults of oviraptorid dinosaurs.
 From 2001-2011 Xu Xing and I led extremely successful expeditions to the Middle-Late Jurassic of Xinjiang, China, and I accompanied Xu on his work in the Cretaceous of Inner Mongolia.
 Other field work included expeditions to Late Triassic marine deposits of Nevada (with H.-D. Sues and N. Hotton), Early Jurassic deposits in South Africa (with J. Kitching and M. Raath), Cretaceous-Tertiary boundary deposits of eastern Montana (with W. Clemens), Early Jurassic deposits of Venezuela (with M. Sanchez-Villagra), Cenozoic deposits of Yemen (with I. Tattersall and P. Whybrow), and Vietnam (with I. Tattersall and J. Schwartz), and Late Jurassic deposits in Utah (with L. Chiappe).
 Much of this field work and the study of the fossils collected was supported by the National Geographic Society and the National Science Foundation (Earth Sciences).

 GW graduate students J. Chapman and K. Poole excavating Late Jurassic sauropod bones in SE Utah.